Guidelines for Packing your Suitcase for coming to Thailand

 Mobile Phone/Cell Phone in Thailand

 You may need to check with your network provider and get your phone unlocked.
-When you arrive in Thailand, you are going to need to use a Thai Sim card, and you don’t want to suddenly discover that your phone is locked and you need to purchase a new one or pay for it to get unlocked, which is relatively easy to do in Thailand.
-Save yourself some money and ensure the phone you are bringing is unlocked and ready for a Thai Sim card!
+When you arrive in Thailand, you will need to use a Thai SIM card, and you don’t want to suddenly discover that your phone is locked and you need to purchase a new one or pay for it to be unlocked, which is relatively easy to do in Thailand.
+Save yourself some money and ensure the phone you are bringing is unlocked and ready for a Thai SIM card!

 Teaching Clothes for Thailand